 The average transaction fee of Ethereum is $44 according to BitInfoCharts (Taking an Average of the last 2 years).
 The prices rose from less than a dollar to $52 as of January 2022 for the last 2 years.
 This makes Ethereum the most expensive network as of today despite a surge in the market value of Ethereum.

 The biggest drawback of the Ethereum network is scalability issues.
-Bitcoin brought peer-to-peer transactions to the table while maintaining security and keeping a public codebase.
+Bitcoin brought peer-to-peer transactions to the table while maintaining security, anonymity, and transparency.
 This made Bitcoin revolutionary as it served the basic purpose of a decentralized currency.

 Cryptocurrencies are built to access for all, without any bounds or restrictions.
-Bridges will allow Ethereum to scale between networks, solve some security issues whilst introducing new security issues, and connect different blockchains together as a whole to tackle traditional finance and centralized money.
+Bridges will allow Ethereum to scale between networks, solve some security issues whilst introducing new security issues, and connect different blockchains together as a whole in averse to traditional finance, centralized economy.

 There are 2 different designs of bridges.
 These classifications can be made on centralized and decentralized characteristics.

 The easiest version of a network bridge is a liquidity pool.
 These liquidity pools are backed by institutions or private investors that lend different cryptocurrencies in order to earn fees.
 These cryptocurrencies are pooled together and spent/exchanged as ordered by a market maker.

 A bit more complex but a decentralized method of network bridge is via smart contract.
 In this method, a pegged token of another cryptocurrency is developed on the network in exchange for the native coin.